KentaKodashima/kentakodashima-com/src/pages/projects/barter-bay.md

   app itself.

-  My responsibility is to maintain the app and add new features.
+  My responsibility is to maintain the app including the backend and add new features.
 So far, I was in charge of fixing some bugs and adding the daily reward feature.
 technologies:
   - React Native
   - Expo